Z323323/Quadratic-residues/README.md

   ![Floor1](./Floor1.png)

-  It's easy to see that the general form of the result of the previous summations (I'd rather look at my results and not the ones of the photo because I haven't made some transformation to match the general form in a clearer format [not only actually, also because I don't get them :'D]) is
+  It's easy to see that the general form of the results of the previous summations (I'd rather look at my results and not the ones of the photo because I haven't made some transformation to match the general form in a clearer format [not only actually, also because I don't get them :'D]) is

-  $\displaystyle \lfloor \frac{x}{a} \rfloor + bn + c$
+  $\displaystyle a \lfloor \frac{x}{a} \rfloor + bn + c$

   An accurate analysis of the '4' case shows that